bmc-CompBio/HPC_doc/README.md

 ## Etiquette
 ### Saving disk space

 Only files, which are part of active processing schemes should be stored on the cluster.
-At present users are supposed not tho exceed 2 TB disc space.
+At present users are supposed not to exceed 2 TB disc space.

 #### How much disk space do I occupy?
 go the the directory of interest and issue